 I tear what the world gives me into pieces and put it back together with paint

-Ripping is a way for me to physically expose rough edges and ideas that do not align perfectly.
+Ripping allows me to physically expose rough edges and ideas that do not align perfectly.

 Not all relationships are seamless, but mark making can pull sources, images and text together.

-Distortion is still a method of processing, a method of layering information
+Distortion is still a method of processing and layering information.

 The breathing room that once lived inside my paintings has vanished;